-Regrettably there isn’t much you are able to do to resolve this yourself therefore it’s easiest to call an engineer if you imagine this is the problem.
+Regrettably there isn’t much you are able to do to resolve this yourself therefore it’s easiest to call a El Paso appliance repairman if you imagine this is the problem.

 Broken pumps and motors are often responsible for strange loud sounds coming from your dishwasher.
 The good news is these parts can be replaced so you shouldn’t need a whole replacement dishwasher.
-You might even manage to the repair on your own or you could need to contact a local engineer.
+You might even manage to the repair on your own or you could need to contact Frontier Appliance Repair.